Pixelation-Labs/pixelmon-contracts/README.md

 7. Aave (AAVE)
 8. Wrapped Bitcoin (WBTC)
 9. Chain Link Token (LINK)

-ERC20 token does not have any token ID.
-In one Smart contract, there exist only one token type.
-And user have the balance.
-For example:
-- Wallet 1 has balance of Prototype = 100
-- Wallet 2 has balance of Prototype = 30.7
-- Wallet 3 has balance of Prototype = 79.5
-- Total Supply = 210.2
-**Note: The Smart contract only maintain the record of total supply and the amount of individual holders**

 ## A Note on decimals
 Let's assume we have a ERC20 token named "GLD".
 Often, we’ll want to be able to divide our tokens into arbitrary amounts: say, if we own 5 GLD, we may want to send 1.5 GLD to a friend, and keep 3.5 GLD to ourselves.